 - Prof Spinnie Benade, National Nutritional Research Institute.

-It's long been known that research can be twisted to support any issue; statisticians too can be bought.
+It has long been known that research can be twisted to support any issue; scientists too can be bought.
 Damn lies and statistics in support of some supplement or drug is not uncommon.
-We certainly haven't heard the last word on the saturated fats and cholesterol story, but for the present we can enjoy butter, at least in moderation.
-It's knowing what foods have trans fat, and unerringly avoiding them that leads to better health.
+We certainly have not heard the last word on the saturated fats and cholesterol story, but for the present we can enjoy butter, at least in moderation.
+It's knowing which foods have added trans fat, and unerringly avoiding them that leads to better health.

 An typical example can be found at bettercreme sucks; it cannot both be fully hydrogenated and contain no trans fats.

 Particularly, if you regularly eat the foods in the photograph at the top of this page.
-It contains several kinds of lettuce, feta cheese, hummus, tomatoes, spring onions, avocado and baby spinach leaves, smothered in an olive oil and lime juice dressing; homemade, of course.
+It contains several kinds of lettuce, feta cheese and hummus; tomatoes, spring onions and avocado too, smothered in a homemade olive oil and lime juice dressing.

 Health, of course, is additive.
 If you're regularly consuming trans fats in say margarine, and smoke, then the effect on the blood vessels exponentially increases.

 Just as scary is that several generations of elderly women have been advised to take supplementary calcium to prevent osteoporosis.
-Now researchers find there is a significantly higher incidence of heart disease as the mineral is deposited in the intima of the coronary arteries, rather than the bones.
+Now researchers find there is a significantly higher incidence of heart disease as the mineral is deposited in the intima of the coronary arteries, rather than the bones; unless they are very active.

-If you are consuming trans fats, AND take calcium supplements, then the risk becomes much greater; incidentally there's no increased risk from enjoying calcium rich foods.
+If you are consuming trans fats AND take calcium supplements then the risk becomes much greater; incidentally there's no damage from enjoying foods rich in the mineral.

-"Three times - that is how much greater your risk of a heart attack becomes if you eat 3.6g of trans fats instead of 2.5g every day; five small commercial cookies instead of three, and a slice of cake 3cm thick instead of 1.5cm thick."
+"Three times, that is how much greater your risk of a heart attack becomes if you eat 3.6g of trans fats instead of 2.5g every day; five small commercial cookies instead of three.
+A slice of cake 3cm thick instead of 1.5cm thick is equally dangerous."

 Did you find this page useful?
 Then perhaps forward it to a suffering friend.
 Better still, Tweet or Face Book it.